Remind Yourself of Goals

 It's that daily action that many people fail to take.
 Often the problem is simply that we don't remember.
 We get wrapped up in all the "busywork" of our lives.
 There is no regular reminder to prompt us into action.

 What many people forget, is that most of us carry a reminder system with us almost everywhere we go.
-It's called a smart phone.
+It's called a smartphone.
 Simply open up the calendar program and put in a goal that you want to work on every day.
-Then set it to remind you once or twice daily, for a period of 30 days.
+Then set it to remind you once or twice daily, for 30 days.

 There was a great article written by Mauricio Estrella about how he used passwords to give himself daily reminders.
 Many corporate computer systems require you to change passwords every 30 days.
 Most of us hate the chore and resent being forced to figure out something new every month.
 But Mr. Estrella decided to use the passwords to improve himself.

 He was going through a divorce, so his first one was trying to get over the anger he felt.
 The password he used for 30 days was Forgive@her.
 Every time he logged into his systems at work, he was reminded that he needed to forgive her.

 It worked.
 In his own words, he said, "That simple action changed the way I looked at my ex wife.
 That constant reminder that I should forgive her, led me to accept the way things happened at the end of my marriage, and embrace a new way of dealing with the depression that I was drowning into."

 Whenever he started to have a lapse, typing in that password brought him back to what he needed to do.
 At the end of the 30 days, his attitude had made a dramatic change.
 He decided the next password should be used as a way to deal with his smoking habit.
 He used "Quit@smoking4ever" and after a month, became a non-smoker.
 Each month Mauricio used the new password to remind himself of an important thing he should be doing or focusing on.